mdavis-xyz/staves-typst/docs/docs.typ

   let replace = if include-import {"#import \"" + import-prefix + "\""} else {""}

   let code = code.replace(regex(search), replace).trim(at: start, repeat: true)

+  // due to lack of centering of captions in markdown
+  // let's put the caption above the code and image
+  // but only for markdown
+  if (sys.inputs.at("render", default: "0") != "1") [
+    #if caption != none [
+      #caption-prefix:
+      #caption
+    ]
+  ]

   if include-code {
     raw(code, lang: "typ", block: true)